Isylllane/BookStore/README.md

 - Add, remove and edit books
 - Save data to JSON-Server
+- Add and remove books to cart in local storage using Pinia
 - API Json-server for mock backend
 - <script setup> syntax (Vue 3.2+)